Conquest of the Planet of the Apes: Reception

 Howard Thompson of The New York Times wrote that "J. Lee Thompson's direction furiously propels the action in a compact chromium-and-glass setting—and wait till you see that last battle royal."
 Arthur Murphy of Variety wrote, "McDowall is extremely good as usual in simian character, and Thompson's staging keeps the pace very lively."
 Gene Siskel of the Chicago Tribune gave the film 2.5 stars out of four, calling it "excellent in the first half hour," but found "the concluding action sequences run on too long without any original slashing, maiming, or setting on fire."
 Kevin Thomas of the Los Angeles Times wrote that the film "may be the best since No. 1, 'Planet of the Apes'," calling it "a self-contained allegory in which man's cruelty to beasts becomes symbolic of man's inhumanity to man.
 It is a simple but powerful premise, thoroughly developed with a good balance between dialog and action by Dehn and splendidly directed by J. Lee Thompson."
 Clyde Jeavons of The Monthly Film Bulletin wrote, "This comic-book adventure is a far cry from the provocative Pierre Boulle vision so impressively realised by Franklin Schaffner four films ago; and in spite of some crude allegorical pretensions, it can't really be considered seriously as more than another excuse by APJAC to get maximum wear out of an expensive set of costumes."

 On Rotten Tomatoes, the film has an approval rating of 52% based on 23 reviews.
 The critical consensus reads: "Conquest of the Planet of the Apes is as angry and relevant as any of its predecessors, but budget constraints and a stale script rob this revolution of the scope it requires."
 On Metacritic, the film received an average score of 49 out of 100 based on 6 critics, indicating "mixed or average reviews."

 Box office

 The film earned $4.5 million in theatrical rentals at the North American box office.

-Legacy

-Rise of the Planet of the Apes and its two sequels also chronicle the fall of humanity, just as Conquest of the Planet of the Apes, in a new continuity.
-Shared plot points include an ape named Caesar being raised by a human man, his rise as the leader and instigator of the ape revolution, his being more evolved than other primates and the "near-future" setting.